MicrosoftDocs/OfficeDocs-SharePoint/migration/mo-get-started.md

 description: Get started with Migration Manager
 ---

-# Get started with the Migration Manager
+# Get started with the Migration Manager (preview)
 Migrating content to the cloud is a time and resource intensive process and normally involves scaling up resources to accommodate the large volume of content that you are moving.
-This comes at a high operational cost of individually managing each server and the migrations tasks that are running on it.
-Plus you aren't able to automatically load balance your jobs, or view at a glance the progress and status of your migration tasks across all your devices.
+This comes at a high operational cost of individually managing each migration computer and the migrations tasks that are running on it.
+Plus you aren't able to automatically load balance your jobs, or view at a glance the progress and status of your migration tasks across all your computers.

 Migration Manager answers those challenges by providing you a centralized way of connecting servers, creating tasks, and automatically load balancing your migration tasks.

-Located in the SharePoint Admin Center, the Migration Manager guides you through the setup of your devices and the creation of your tasks.
-You can specify global or task specific settings, view all-up task progress, and download summary and detailed reports.
+Located in the modern SharePoint Admin Center, the Migration Manager guides you through the setup of your clients and the creation of your tasks.
+You can specify global or task level settings, view all-up task progress, and download aggregated summary and task-level reports.

 ### How does it work?